[BeamNG + RBR] KB+M & full mouse XYZ control - steering, throttle & brake!

 • PARKING BRAKE

-– bind to MOUSE SCROLL WHEEL (not to be confused with MOUSE3 or BUTTON3)
+– bind to MOUSE SCROLL WHEEL (press it, also known as MOUSE3, not to be confused with BUTTON3, which is a side button)

-– this is supposed to be the FOURTH axis, however, we’ll be smashing it regardless whether it can be pulled slightly or not. and as a matter of fact, not even wheel owners have such luxury of having a dedicated parking brake, therefore this stays unfiltered.
+– this is supposed to be the FOURTH axis, however, we’ll be smashing it regardless whether it can be pulled slightly or not. and as a matter of fact, not even wheel owners have such luxury of having a dedicated handbrake, therefore this stays unfiltered.

 • SHIFT UP